-Text Files : Text files are very simple to load from and save to with Spark.
-When we load a single text file as an RDD, each input line becomes an element in the RDD.
-We can also load multiple whole text files at the same time into a pair RDD, with the key being the name and the value being the contents of each file.
+Text Files : Text files are very simple and convenient to load from and save in Spark Applications.
+When we load a single type text file as an RDD, then each input line becomes an element in the RDD.
+It has the capacity to load multiple whole text files and at the same time into a pair of RDD elements, with the key being the name given and the value being the contents of each file formats specified.

 input = sc.textFile("file:///home/holden/repos/spark/README.md")

 Saving text files : The method saveAsTextFile(),takes a path name of the file saved and have the output contents written based on RDD to that typical file.
 Here the path is treated as a directory and Spark will output (end result) multiple files underneath that directory.
 This allows Spark to write the output from multiple nodes.
 Example: